Intellectual Property Lawyer In Charlottesville, VA

-Intellectual property (IP) is important to a wide variety of businesses, especially to technology startups.
+Our intellectual property lawyer in Charlottesville, Virginia understands that intellectual property (IP) is important to a wide variety of businesses, especially to technology startups.
 If you are starting a tech company, consider taking the following steps recommended by an intellectual property lawyer in Charlottesville, VA to ensure the best protection of your IP and to avoid future business litigation.

-Assign IP over to the company – It can be difficult to start and fund a successful company if a founder can simply take their idea and start their own independent company at any time.
+Assign IP over to the company – It can be difficult to start and fund a successful company if a founder cannot simply take their idea and start their own independent company at any time.
 For this reason, all founders should sign legal documents specifying that ownership of any of their own intellectual property will be transferred to the company as a whole.
 You should also have a carefully drafted employment agreement ready for any non-founder employees that is in compliance with Virginia’s laws in order to avoid ownership disputes in the future.

 Pick the right type of protections – Depending on the nature of your intellectual property, you may want to explore trade secret, patent, trademark, or copyright protections.
 Each protection has its own eligibility requirements, procedures, limitations, scope of protection, and more.
 It is important to consult with an IP attorney regarding which type is best for your tech startups.
 It is also important to sufficiently plan and budget for the particular protections that you need.

 Be careful when shopping an app – If your tech startup has a new application (app) that you are shopping and/or testing, there are specific IP concerns that should be addressed.
 First, you may not want to seek a full patent and go through the complicated and costly process if you are unsure whether the app will be a success.
 For this reason, you may want to seek a provisional patent that gives you a “patent pending” status.
 This can still provide IP protections without requiring you to put forth the time and money required for a full patent while you determine whether the app and its underlying ideas are commercially viable.